Gear

 • Sun Hoodie- Polyester UPF or sun blocking shirts with long sleeves and hoods provide comfort and protection from the sun.
 External drawstrings could become a hazard while on rappel.

-• Pants Vs. Shorts- Lightweight pants will protect your legs (somewhat) from vegetation and the sun.
-Shorts are the most comfortable during hotter days but require skillful travel, especially off trail.
+• Pants Vs. Shorts- Lightweight pants will protect your legs from vegetation and the sun.
+Shorts are the most comfortable during hotter days but offer less protection.

-• Shoes- Scrambling up steep sandstone slabs requires a good approach shoe with sticky rubber soles.
+• Shoes- Scrambling up steep sandstone slabs requires a solid close toed approach shoe with sticky rubber soles.
 Approach specific shoes by La Sportiva, 5.10, and Black Diamond are often recommended.

 Experienced Leaders